apache/trafficserver/doc/admin/session-protocol.en.rst

 Traffic Server supports some session level protocols in place or on top of HTTP.
-These can be provided by a plugin (`see<new-protocol-plugins>`) or be one that is supported directly by Traffic Server.
-Currently the `SPDY<http://www.chromium.org/spdy>`_ protocol is the only one current supported but it is planned to support HTTP 2 when that is finalized.
+These can be provided by a plugin (:ref:`see <new-protocol-plugins>`) or be one that is supported directly by Traffic Server.
+Currently the
+`SPDY <http://www.chromium.org/spdy>`_ protocol is the only one current supported but it is planned to support HTTP 2 when that is finalized.

-Session protocols are specified by explicit names, based on the `NPN<https://technotes.googlecode.com/git/nextprotoneg.html>`_ names.
+Session protocols are specified by explicit names, based on the `NPN <https://technotes.googlecode.com/git/nextprotoneg.html>`_ names.
 The core supported names are

 *  ``http/0.9``
 *  ``http/1.0``